shaiqur/shaiqur/README.md

 ## 🧠 Featured Repositories

 ### 🧠 [Distracted Driving Detection](#)
-Pose-based action recognition using YOLO for detecting driver distractions.
+Pose-based action recognition using YOLOv8 for detecting driver distractions.
 Deployed on AWS using Docker and SageMaker.

 ### 🌐 [SoilSerdem Website](#)
 End-to-end full-stack application with CI/CD and AWS Batch job integrations for running tools.